awsdocs/amazon-mq-developer-guide/doc_source/broker.md

   For more information, see [Configuring Transports](http://activemq.apache.org/configuring-transports.html) in the Apache ActiveMQ documentation\.

 **Note**
-For an active/standby broker for high availability, Amazon MQ provides two ActiveMQ Web Console URLs, but only one URL is active at a time\.
+For an active/standby broker, Amazon MQ provides two ActiveMQ Web Console URLs, but only one URL is active at a time\.
 Likewise, Amazon MQ provides two endpoints for each wire\-level protocol, but only one endpoint is active in each pair at a time\.
 The `-1` and `-2` suffixes denote a redundant pair\.

 For a full list of broker attributes, see the following in the *Amazon MQ REST API Reference*:
 + [REST Operation ID: Broker](http://docs.aws.amazon.com/amazon-mq/latest/api-reference/rest-api-broker.html)